 Day of the Interview

-- Dress appropriately; if travelling for an interview, leave time at the hotel to re-press any items of clothing that may have wrinkled during travel; be ready for changing weather
+Dress appropriately; if traveling for an interview, leave time at the hotel to re-press any items of clothing that may have wrinkled during travel; be ready for changing weather

 Know where the interview will take place and arrive early.
 Try to relax and gather your thoughts before the interview begins

 Be mindful of first impressions and body language: smile, shake hands firmly and introduce yourself; look the interviewer(s) in the eye and sit up straight.
 Don’t fidget or shift around in your chair and avoid nervous gestures.